 Good news chocolate lovers!
 You don’t have to give up your most favourite treat as dark chocolate is known for stimulating the production of endorphins.
 And, if that wasn’t enough to convince you, it can also boost levels of serotonin, which acts as an antidepressant, and its antioxidants can even reduce stress levels.
 What are we waiting for!

 Forget herbal remedies and tablets – because bananas can help you sleep!
 The easy, on-the-move snack contains amino acid tryptophan which is needed to make melatonin, a hormone that regulates our sleep cycle.
 They are even a great source of carbohydrate and vitamin B6, which aid in the production of mood-lifting serotonin.
 So more sleep and a better mood – all hail the banana!

 For something to get you through the dark mornings, opt for a bowl of delicious oats.
-Oats release energy slowly into the bloodstream, rather than the quick energy rush you get from sugary cereals which is followed by a dip that leaves you tired and grumpy.
-Spruce up your porridge by adding berries, nuts and seeds which are bursting with mood-boosting antioxidants and phytonutrients.
+Oats release energy slowly into the bloodstream, rather than the quick energy rush you get from sugary cereals which are followed by a dip that leaves you tired and grumpy.
+Spruce up your porridge by adding berries, nuts, and seeds which are bursting with mood-boosting antioxidants and phytonutrients.

-With these mood-boasting, energy lifting foods, January doesn’t have to be so bad after all!
+With these mood-boosting, energy lifting foods, January doesn’t have to be so bad after all!
 For more hints and tips to beat the blues, stay tuned to our blog throughout January.

 And, if you’re looking to spice up your winter favourites, check out our 5 Delicious Winter Recipes with a Twist.